axiomzen/Look-Alike/coffee/kdtree.coffee.md

       query: (subject, options) ->

-Make sure the subject has all parameters of `@attributes`
+Make sure the subject has all parameters of `@options.attributes`

-        throw new Error "Subject does not have all keys" unless @attributes.every (k) -> subject.hasOwnProperty k
+        throw new Error "Subject does not have all keys" unless @options.attributes.every (k) -> subject.hasOwnProperty k

 Default options when not provided